 - Patients should get their eyes checked by an eye doctor every year.

-People taking Plaquenil should tell their doctor if they are concerned about any side effects.
+People taking Hydroxychloroquine should tell their doctor if they are concerned about any side effects.

-People who should NOT be taking Plaquenil include:
+People who should NOT be taking Hydroxychloroquine include:

-- Anyone who has had a previous reaction to Plaquenil (hydroxychloroquine)
+- Anyone who has had a previous reaction to Hydroxychloroquine

-- Those who have had eye problems as a result of Plaquenil
+- Those who have had eye problems as a result of Hydroxychloroquine

-People taking Plaquenil should call their doctor if they feel sick and want to stop, or if they are concerned about any side effects.
+People taking Hydroxychloroquine should call their doctor if they feel sick and want to stop, or if they are concerned about any side effects.

-Other reasons to call a doctor while taking Plaquenil include:
+Other reasons to call a doctor while taking Hydroxychloroquine include:

 - Development of a rash